ndd21/PHYS281/docs/glossary.md

 A class who's attributes will be inherited by a new [child](#child) class.
 This is sometimes known as a superclass.

+## Path

+The location of a file within a file system is given by its path, e.g., `C:\Users\username\Project\myfile.py` is the path to the file `myfile.py`.
+Having the path starting from the drive letter, or root directory, is also known as the "absolute path".
+Paths can also be relative to the current directory, which is known as a "relative path".

 ## Positional argument

 A positional argument to a function is an [argument](#argument) defined by a name without the equals